6.3. Diagonalizability#

 \[ \det{(A - \lambda I)} = \det{(PBP^{-1} - \lambda I)} = \det{(B - \lambda I)}. \]

-The second equality is shown in the following chain of identities.
+The second equality is proved by the following chain of identities.

 \[\begin{split} \begin{array}{rcl} \det{(PBP^{-1} - \lambda I)} &=& \det{(PBP^{-1} - \lambda PIP^{-1})} \\ & = & \det{(P(B- \lambda I)P^{-1})} \\ & = & \det{P}\cdot\det{(B- \lambda I)}\cdot\det{(P^{-1})} \\ & = & \det{P}\cdot\det{(B- \lambda I)}\cdot\dfrac{1}{\det{P}} \\ & = & \det{(B- \lambda I)}. \end{array} \end{split}\]